Efficiently Serving Large Multimodal Models Using EPD Disaggregation: Experiments

 \subsection{Ablation Study}

 In this section, we analyze the impact of various components of the proposed system.

 \textbf{Effect of IRP:} We analyze the effect of ablating IRP, presented in Section \ref{sec:irp}.
-The experimental settings are same as TTFT experiment in \cref{sec-ttft}.
+The experimental settings are the same as the TTFT experiment in \cref{sec-ttft}.
 As shown in \cref{tab:abl-irp}, removing the IRP feature negatively affects TTFT across various images/ request.
 Moreover, the degradation exacerbates as the number of images/ request increases.
 This is because the IRP feature allows parallelization of encoding load within the same request across multiple GPUs.

-\textbf{Effect of Offline Optimizer:} By default, the EPD system collects workload samples and finds the optimal config offline using the optimizer.
-To demonstrate its effect, we conduct an experiment without using the optimizer and set configs randomly.
-Specifically, we uniformly sample 10 configs at random and report the estimated expectation of the performance metric in the second row of \cref{tab:opt}.
-For a fair comparison, when evaluating the TTFT and TPOT, we maintain the same request rate of 1.25 r/s, which is the goodput of the EPD system.
-(See Appendix \ref{sec:offline-opt-setting} for more details) As shown in \cref{tab:opt}, disabling the optimizer causes significant performance degradation, in terms of both goodput and TTFT.
-This demonstrates the necessity of the optimizer, especially when the EPD system has many tunable configs.
+\textbf{Effect of Offline Optimizer:} By default, the EPD system collects workload samples and finds the optimal configuration offline using the optimizer.
+To demonstrate its effect, we conduct an experiment without using the optimizer and select configurations randomly.
+Specifically, we uniformly sample 10 configurations at random and report the expected value of the performance metric in the second row of \cref{tab:opt}.
+For a fair comparison, when evaluating TTFT and TPOT, we maintain the same request rate of 1.25 r/s, which corresponds to the goodput of the EPD system (see Appendix \ref{sec:offline-opt-setting} for more details).
+As shown in \cref{tab:opt}, disabling the optimizer causes significant performance degradation in terms of both goodput and TTFT.
+This highlights the importance of the optimizer, especially when the EPD system has many tunable configurations.

 \textbf{Effect of Dynamic Role Switching:} To analyze the impact of dynamic role switching, we conduct a controlled experiment simulating a shift in workload characteristics.
 Specifically, we generate 100 requests following the same static workload configuration as described in Section \ref{sec:dynamic-role-change}.
-However, to introduce an artificial workload change, we set the first 10 requests to generate 50 output tokens, while the remaining 90 requests generate 500 output tokens.
+However, to introduce an artificial workload change, the first 10 requests generate 50 output tokens, while the remaining 90 requests generate 500 output tokens.
 The request arrival rate is fixed at 3 requests per second.
 The results are shown in \cref{tab:abl-migration}.